AnoxiC2010/Hello-World/Linux/WSL-learning.md

 Ubuntu | to change the default port of 3389 to 3390, to use a different port number to the default, maker sure there's no conflicts

-(no need to do this, just to follow Dalao's step)
+(not necessary, just to follow Dalao's step)

 `$sudo sed -i 's/max_bpp=32/#max_bpp=32\nmax_bpp=128/g' /etc/xrdp/xrdp.ini`